Payment Options & Due Dates

 State of Illinois College Illinois plan

 Unlike the more common college savings 529 plans, College Illinois is a pre-paid tuition plan.
 This difference makes the disbursement procedures slightly more complicated.
 First, the actual value of a College Illinois contract varies from year to year and is typically not determined until July of each academic year.
-In the 2016-17 academic year the per-credit-hour value was $484.50 for a Universal Plan.
+In the 2016-17 academic year the per-credit-hour value was $496.77 for a university.
 It is likely this amount will increase slightly for 2017-18.
 Second, disbursements from a College Illinois plan are paid directly to Bradley University but only after verification of the student’s enrollment.
 However, so long as we know that you are using funds from your College Illinois plan Bradley will “carry” the portion of charges being paid by the plan until the proceeds arrive.
-Contact Bradley’s Student Fees office at email@example.com requesting the billing of your College Illinois proceeds prior to your payment due date.
+Contact Bradley’s Student Fees office at firstname.lastname@example.org requesting the billing of your College Illinois proceeds prior to your payment due date.

 If you have a college savings plan through a private investment company, you should contact them directly about withdrawal procedures.
 We recommend that you make contact with the plan representative at least 30 days prior to the payment due date for which you are using the 529 distribution.
 Some investment firms will remit your plan distribution directly to Bradley and, in turn, we will credit your account.
 In other cases the distribution will be directly paid to you.
 In our experience, everything you will need to execute a distribution can be managed at the website of your investment house.

 Nearly all 50 states have some type of a 529 plan.
 Follow the link below to a directory of state sponsored plans with contact and distribution information.

 For additional questions, contact Student Fees at 309-677-3120.